 Types of Laptops

-General Purpose Laptops: As the name suggests, these notebook PCs are intended to be a default choice for someone who needs a laptop that can do just about anything.
-They’re also priced to be in an affordable sweet spot.
-Expect to find a display in the 13-inch to 15-inch range and specs good enough to take on most tasks, including word processing, web browsing, watching video or light gaming.
-The combination of price and capability makes this class of laptop a great choice for students, as a PC for home use or light duty business applications.
+As the name suggests, everyday laptops are intended to be a default choice for someone who needs a portable machine that can do just about anything.
+They’re also priced across a wide range to suit a wide variety of needs.
+Most people choose a display in the 13-inch to 15-inch range and specs good enough to take on most tasks, including word processing, web browsing, watching video or light gaming.
+Select the right combination of price and capability for your needs for home, for school, or for business applications.

 Gaming Laptop: This laptop pulls off a very difficult trick, by stuffing the components needed to run video games—one of the most demanding tasks for a PC—inside a portable case.
 While display sizes can vary from 13-inches to 17-inches, gaming laptops will always look a little chunky compared to other models.
 That’s because manufacturers need to fit a dedicated graphics card inside, as well as a beefy CPU and other high end components.
 Power demand is also high for gaming laptops and although they have large batteries, they can’t compare to other laptop types for battery life (expect anywhere from 3 hours to 5 hours on a charge).
 While these mobile PCs are aimed squarely at gamers, because of their big, high resolution displays and powerful CPUs, gaming laptops are often used by professionals as well—especially those who need to run demanding software like Photoshop.

 There are many components that go into every laptop, but there are four that have the biggest impact on a laptop’s performance and capabilities and cost: The CPU, RAM, the display and storage space.